 I grew up in Germany and moved to Vancouver, BC, Canada in 2011.
 I hold a Diplom – which is a German graduate degree comparable with an honours bachelor’s degree – in Information Science & Engineering from Hochschule Darmstadt (h_da) and a M.A. in Design from Hochschule für Gestaltung (HfG) Schwäbisch Gmünd, a small design school firmly rooted in the era of Bauhaus and especially curricular developments of the Ulm School of Design.

 After finishing my master’s degree in 2009, I worked for nearly two years in academic management for the interaction design department at HfG Schwaebisch Gmuend.
 In addition, I taught several courses at h_da and HfG.
 Prior to that, I have also worked in research at advertising agencies (Ogilvy & Mather, saatchi & saatchi) and consulting companies (Mayerhoefer & Co).

 I’m an animal lover and have a dog and a cat.
-I love mastering challenges or just have fun with my dog.
-I’m enthusiastic about healthy and environmental-friendly living, crafty and hobby things, DIY anything, gardening, cooking, I enjoy hiking and camping in and around BC and I love Hawai’i.
+I love mastering challenges or just have fun with my dogs.
+I’m enthusiastic about healthy and environmental-friendly living, crafty and hobby things, DIY everything, cooking, I enjoy hiking and camping in and around BC and I love Hawai’i.
 Occasionally, you can find me competing at dog shows.

 Contact me for my CV.